 Principles for infrastructure support

-Find out what infrastructure responsibilities academic divisions have in terms of supporting graduate research students
+Find out what infrastructure responsibilities academic divisions have in terms of supporting graduate researchers.

 High-quality training of graduate researchers requires appropriate facilities and resources.
 Completion rates, submission times, satisfaction with the graduate research program and research outcomes are all closely related to infrastructure provision.
 Academic units should ensure that graduate researchers are only admitted to candidature where appropriate facilities and resources are available to support their research studies.
 See the Selection and Admission Policy for more information.